Previously : IndusSoft

 At the time of this document, MySQL ODBC connector 5.0 was available as a beta release.
 Initial tests with WinSQL using this driver did not show any problems.
 However, if you are interested in a more stable but older release, visit http://dev.mysql.com/downloads/connector/odbc/3.51.html

 We recommend using the download package that comes with an installer.
 The document assumes you are installing the server on Windows.
 For installation on other platforms refer to the documentation that comes with MySQL.
 Run the installer on your machine, which will copy necessary files on to your hard disk.
-Towards the end of installation process it will prompt you to configure the MySQL server.
+Towards the end of installation process, you will be prompted to configure the MySQL server.

-Select detailed Configuration option in the configuration window.
+Select the detailed Configuration option in the configuration window.

 Follow the instructions on the screen until you come to the TCP/IP network port.